 Running is much more than a fitness regime for some people.
 It is a way of life- something that gives the runners joy and satisfaction.
 For some runners, running is a stress buster.
 Some people find happiness in running while some others consider it to be an inseparable part of their life.
 Whatever your reason for running is, it is important to understand that if you want to include running in your daily routine, you must not ignore a resistance band for running.

 A resistance band for running will make sure that you run longer and stronger.
 Without the strength enhancement provided by these bands, you won’t be able to continue running for a long period, and definitely won’t be able to make it your routine.
-As a serious runner, you should know what are these bands and how do they help you.

 Resistance Bands: A Quick Rundown

 Very much as their name suggests, resistance bands are long, thin and strong flat rubber bands that stretch as you apply force to them.
 They come in different degrees of stretching and hence require a different amount of force to flex them.
-These bands are colour coded to make it easier for the user to differentiate between the various types.
+These bands are color coded to make it easier for the user to differentiate between the various types.
 The yellow or green ones are usually the starting bands, as these require less force to stretch.

 Some of the features that make these bands so awesome are: